josephtugah/pub-sub-streaming-pipeline/README.md

 The task is to build a data pipeline that aggregates individual messages into distinct conversations, ensuring each conversation is unique per order.
 The data should be divided into two tables: "conversations" and "orders".
 This separation will streamline future analysis and data processing.
 The final table, "customer_courier_conversations," must include the following required fields:

 &#8226; First item
+● order_id
+● city_code
+● first_courier_message: Timestamp of the first courier message ● first_customer_message: Timestamp of the first customer message ● num_messages_courier: Number of messages sent by courier ● num_messages_customer: Number of messages sent by customer ● first_message_by: The first message sender (courier or customer) ● conversation_started_at: Timestamp of the first message in the conversation ● first_responsetime_delay_seconds: Time (in secs) elapsed until the first message was responded ● last_message_time: Timestamp of the last message sent ● last_message_order_stage: The stage of the order when the last message was sent